 A medicinal mushroom known as the “King of Herbs,” Chaga mushroom has been prized for thousands of years in Russian and Chinese folk medicine.
 Though overlooked and relatively unknown in the West for centuries, Chaga has emerged recently as a dietary supplement that supports the immune system in many ways.

 Have you ever wondered why birch trees are white in color?
 The answer is betulin.
 Betulin, from the Latin word Betula, meaning “birch”, is one of the main components of birch bark, and this is what gives the birch tree its white color.

 Betulin is a naturally occurring substance found in the bark and sap of birch trees.
 Betulin can be converted into betulinic acid, which is an even more biologically active substance than betulin itself.
 Betulinic acid is a usual component of birch leaves and birch mushroom (fungus), although its content is much lower than betulin.

-Birch tree bark has been used in folk medicine for many years.
+Birch tree bark has been used in folk homeopathy for many years.
 In recent decades, betulin has attracted increasing attention from researchers, biologists, and pharmacists.
 Scientific studies on the properties of betulin have been conducted in more than 40 Russian and foreign research centers.
-Recent studies have shown that betulin is known to support the immune system, promote healthy cholesterol and fatty acid, regulate body weight, and support heart health.*
+Recent studies have shown that betulin is known to support the immune system.

 Major Benefits of Chaga Extract Powder with Betulin